kaiachain/kaia/kaiax/valset/README.md

 type council struct {
   blockNumber uint64  // id of Council

-  qualifiedValidators subsetCouncilSlice // qualified is a subset of prev block's council list demotedValidators   subsetCouncilSlice // demoted is a subset of prev block's council who are demoted as a member of committee
+  qualifiedValidators []common.Address // qualified is a subset of prev block's council list demotedValidators   []common.Address // demoted is a subset of prev block's council who are demoted as a member of committee

-  councilAddressList subsetCouncilSlice // total council node address list. the order is reserved.
+  councilAddressList []common.Address // total council node address list. the order is reserved.
 }
 ```
 - Validators: Sorting purpose